swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 }
 ```

-For consistency, `nonisolated` attribute also can be used, but for synchronous `deinit` it has no effect, because synchronous deinitializers are nonisolated by default.
+For consistency, `nonisolated` attribute also can be used, but for synchronous `deinit` it has no effect, because deinitializers are nonisolated by default.

 ```swift
 @MainActor